📐 SAT

 Build Your Content Foundation

-The breadth of AP® African American Studies — from medieval West African kingdoms to 21st-century political debates — puts an unusual vocabulary load on students.
-Terms like diaspora, maroon communities, Négritude, double consciousness, intersectionality, Great Migration, womanism, and Afrofuturism appear repeatedly in stimulus sets — and students who can define them precisely read sources faster, connect them to the right unit and theme, and eliminate distractors with confidence.
-Strong vocabulary is what turns the strategic reading habits in this guide into points on test day.
+The breadth of AP® African American Studies, from medieval West African kingdoms to 21st-century political debates, puts an unusual vocabulary load on students.
+Terms like diaspora, maroon communities, Négritude, double consciousness, intersectionality, Great Migration, womanism, and Afrofuturism appear repeatedly in stimulus sets.
+Students who can define them precisely read sources faster, connect them to the right unit and theme, and eliminate distractors with confidence.
+Without that base of recognition, the strategic reading habits in this guide don’t have much to work with.

 View Terms →